ringcentral/ringcentral-java/README.md

 ### What is a Client ID and Client Secret used for?

 Each app you build must first be registered in the RingCentral Developer Console.
 Upon doing so, you will receive a Client ID and Client Secret that together uniquely identify your application on our platform.
-You only need to create one app in our console regardless of how many companies that app will be supporting.
+A public app could be used by many companies while a private app can only be used by your current company.

 ### Token refresh

 Since 1.0 version, the SDK by default does NOT do auto token refresh.